 - Kids under the age of 6 may want to brush on their own, but don’t yet have the dexterity to properly brush.
 It’s fine to let your kids brush on their own, just make sure you go back and clean any areas they may have missed.

 - Make sure to demonstrate the correct up and down technique for brushing, not the back and forth motion most people tend to use.

 - Change out a child’s toothbrush every 3 to 4 months just like you do for an adult.

-If you have any questions on the best ways to brush your child’s teeth, make sure to ask Dr. Johnson during your next visit to Oregon City Dentistry.
+If you have any questions on the best ways to brush your child’s teeth, make sure to ask Dr. Greenstein during your next visit to Oregon City Dentistry.